Skip to main content

 defaultFlow ID — fallback flow taken when no condition matches (exclusive and inclusive only)

-gatewayDirectionInformational; not enforced
+gatewayDirectionInformational, not enforced

 A default flow must be one of the gateway's outgoing flows and must not carry a conditionExpression.